adamiao/sobel-filter-tutorial/README.md

 The purpose of this repository is to create a tutorial for the application of a Sobel filter.
-It is currently under construction.
+This repository is currently under construction.